ElenaChadushkina/ElenaChadushkina/README.md

 ![Header](https://github.com/ElenaChadushkina/ElenaChadushkina/blob/main/assets/Elena.png)

-## As a beginner in the field of software testing, I am passionate about learning and making a positive impact in the industry.
-I have completed various online courses in software testing which have provided me with a solid foundation in testing methodologies, tools and techniques.
+## I am an aspiring software tester, eager to thrive and develop my skills in this field.
+Despite being a beginner, I carry an unwavering passion for quality assurance and an enthusiastic attitude towards learning.